Stephen Saux

-Stephen Thomas Saux, Jr.(/sɒks/) is an American actor, cinematographer, short film producer and podcast host.
+Stephen Thomas Saux, Jr.(/sɒks/) is an American actor, cinematographer, voiceover artist and podcast host.
 He and his wife Lori are best known for hosting, the podcast ‘If We Knew Then’ and creating the web series The Life of Lori Murphy, Ninja Mom and the award-winning short films, The Want, The MARS Experiment and Just For One Day.
-He is a graduate of The Second City and was a founding member of the “Jumping the Shark” improv troop.
+He is a graduate of The Second City and was a founding member of the “Jumping the Shark” improv troupe.
 His most notable television credits include recurring roles on NBC's The Office, The Ranch on Netflix and the FOX comedy Dads.
 Early film credits include Deliver Us from Eva and the Farrelly brothers comedy Stuck on You.
 He is the face of the Southern Nevada Water Authority conservation commercial campaign and also appeared on the cover of the video game Call of Duty 2: Big Red One.
 Stephen starred in the theater production of The Portrait of a Life, a play written by his wife and performed at the famed NoHo Arts Center in North Hollywood, CA.